The Dark Half (film): Production

-The film was filmed in part at Washington & Jefferson College, near Pittsburgh, Pennsylvania.
+The film was shot from October 1990 until March 1991, partly at Washington & Jefferson College, in Washington, near Pittsburgh, Pennsylvania.
 Notable in the film are the chapel in the Old Main, seen at the beginning of the film as Beaumont's classroom, and the office of the college chaplain, used as Beaumont's office.
 Members of the faculty and student body served as extras in the film.

-The residence featured in the film is a home located on Maple Avenue in the Edgewood neighborhood of Pittsburgh, Pennsylvania.
+The residence featured in the film is a home located on Maple Avenue in the Edgewood neighborhood of Pittsburgh.

 The film was Romero's third foray into filming with the support of a major film production company (after Creepshow and Monkey Shines), causing some problems for the notoriously low-budget director.

+Release

-The film was shot from October 1990 until March 1991.
-It was not released for two years because of Orion Pictures' bleak financial situation at the time.
-The film eventually saw release in April 1993, taking in just over $10 million domestically.
+The Dark Half was not released for two years after its completion because of Orion Pictures' bleak financial situation at the time.
+The film eventually saw release in the United States on April 23, 1993.

+Home media

+Scream Factory released The Dark Half on Blu-ray on November 18, 2014.
+Eureka!
+Entertainment released a dual-format DVD and Blu-ray set in the United Kingdom on October 14, 2019.

+On June 5, 2025, Vinegar Syndrome released a 4K UHD Blu-ray edition.

 Reception

+Box office

 In its opening week The Dark Half ranked in the box office charts at number 6, gathering a total of $3,250,883 from 1,563 theatres.

+Critical response

 Critics gave the film mixed reviews, though they praised Timothy Hutton's performance in the film as well as the screenplay.
-On Rotten Tomatoes, it currently holds a 59% from 34 reviews with an average score of 5.9/10.
-The critics consensus reads, ”The Dark Half is a highly serious psychological study that can be faulted for being more curious than actually scary.”
+On Rotten Tomatoes, it currently holds a 58% from 38 reviews with an average score of 5.8/10.
+The critics consensus reads: ”The Dark Half is a highly serious psychological study that can be faulted for being more curious than actually scary.”

 Roger Ebert gave the film two out of four stars, praising Hutton's against type performance as Stark that "definitively shed his nice-guy image".
-However, Ebert faulted The Dark Half for failing to "develop its preternatural opening theme" and never offering a satisfactory explanation for Stark's existence.
+He faulted it for failing to "develop its preternatural opening theme" and not offering a satisfactory explanation for Stark's existence.
+The Chicago Tribune praised the film's special effects and described the film as entertaining, but was critical of Madigan's performance.